kjz99/SimpleNetworkingClient/Readme.md

 This client is not designed for multithreaded scenario's, where multiple clients connect to a single SimpleNetworkingClient.
 For that scenario, more in depth design and programming is required anyway.
 Defeating the purpose of the SimpleNetworkingClient.

+# Todo
+The JSS SimpleNetworkingClient is currently not fully implemented and only supports sending data.
+It partially supports reading data as implemented in the unit tests.

 # License
 This application public domain and is available as described by the Creative Commons CC0 1.0 Universal public license.<br/>
 See License.md for the exact terms and conditions